The Land & Our Team

 Rachel Cerjan is a biologist that has experience with a variety of different animals and plant life from analyzing phytoplankton to conservation studies in Africa.
 Rachel has learned a lot about wildlife throughout her education and work and is now applying that knowledge to wildlife rehabilitation.

 She obtained her Master’s Degree in biology researching bees and has a passion for all animals big and small.
-She is currently working with Morgan and Ruby as a mentee to become a licensed wildlife rehabilitator.
+She joined the CWCC team in 2021 and continues to learn about our native wildlife every day

 Donor Relations